philips-software/cogito/workspaces/crypto/README.md

 # @cogitojs/crypto

-The `@cogitojs/crypto` package provides cryptographic utilities used by other cogito packages.
+This package provides cryptographic primitives that are used by other Cogito packages, such as the [Cogito Encryption][@cogitojs/cogito-encryption] package which provides support for encryption & decryption using keys that are managed by the Cogito mobile app.

 ## Usage